How to distance yourself from someone you love

 How to emotionally detach from someone you love

 As mentioned above, a lot of times you still have feelings for the person you are trying to distance yourself from.
 Especially if you were in a long-term relationship with him because then you have built an attachment to him too.

 So, the first thing you want to do is emotionally detach from him.
 While that is no easy task at all.
-Emotional attachment is the number one reason why we end up going back to an ex that is not good for us.
+Emotional attachment is the number one reason why we end up in on-again-off-again relationships.

 In order to sever the emotional connection the two of you had, you have to learn to meet your own emotional needs.